Zegna couture opens Milan Fashion Week against arched facade | New Country 923

 This was Sartori’s view of couture for any occasion, with technical flare.

-“You have the comfort of the technical content but at the same time, but at the same time you have the quality of the handmade,” the designer said back stage.
+“You have the comfort of the technical content but at the same time you have the quality of the handmade,” the designer said backstage.

-The looks were anchored with the brand’s Triple X sneakers and thick walking sandal, and finished with mesh visors.
+The looks were anchored with the brand’s Triple X sneakers and thick walking sandals, and finished with mesh visors.

 ALBERTA FERRETTI CRUISE LOOKS